Description and Purpose

 Students taking the Public Health minor are required to complete a minimum of 15 credits.
 There are 4 required non-sequential courses and one elective course:

-- Elective - 3 credits.
-This list shows all approved elective courses.
+5. Elective - 3 credits This list shows all approved elective courses

 Students may request credit for an elective course that is not on the list.
 Approval may be granted when the course includes at least 50% public health content.
 Such content may be added by requiring the student to complete written assignments/projects related to an approved public health topic.
 The public health advisors will make the final decision regarding such requests.

-If you have additional questions about the elective, or about the minor, please contact Heather Haskins.
+If you have additional questions about the elective, or about the minor, please email Heather%20Haskins, Student Success Coach, in the Rangos School of Health Sciences.